mozilla/fx-private-relay/METRICS.md

 #### <a name="ctx-landing-matrix">Plan Matrix</a>

-The Plan Matrix shows the differences between the different plans for Firefox Relay, and prompts the user to sign up for the service.
+The Plan Matrix shows the differences between the different plans for Firefox Relay, and prompts the visitor to sign up for the service.
 If a plan is not available in the visitor's region, then the plan is not shown.

 The Plan Matrix at desktop widths, for US visitors: